lucask07/covg_fpga/README.md

 ```sh
 cd covg-fpga
 ```
-Then go to the directory that is a hub for lab system installation scripts:
+Then go to the directory for the system installation scripts:

 ```sh
 cd installation_scripts